foesine/Version_Control_Project/Final_Project.md

 Last but not least undoing certain changes or restoring lost commits can be provided by the use of cherry-picking.
 Using other git comands and the knowledge that git stores these data we can easily revive the data.

 ### When to not use it
 As glamurous as it sounds, there are some things that needs to be taken into consideration while cherry-picking.
 Cherry-picking essetially creates two copies of one commit.
-That being said, if one of the branches with the commit gets modified, it can lead to a bigger future problem when somebody would try to merge the two branches.
+That being said, if one of the branches with the commit gets modified, it can lead to a bigger future problem with somebody's trying to merge the two branches.

 ## Sources
 - <a id="cherry picking of code commits"></a>Bunyakiati, P., & Phipathananunth, C. (2017). *Cherry-Picking of Code Commits in Long-Running, Multi-release Software*.
 In Proceedings of 2017 11th Joint Meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on the Foundations of Software Engineering.